-The annual financial report was authorised for issue by the directors on 25 September 2023.
+The annual financial report was authorised for issue by the directors on 26 September 2024.
 The directors of the Responsible Entity have the power to amend and reissue the annual financial report.

-2 Summary of significant accounting policies
+2 Summary of material accounting policies

 The principal accounting policies applied in the preparation of this annual financial report are set out below.
 These policies have been consistently applied to all years presented, unless otherwise stated in the following text.